 As stated in the Vision and the Land Use Element, the County of Riverside is moving away from a growth pattern of random sprawl toward a pattern of concentrated growth and increased job creation.
-The intent of the new growth patterns and the new mobility systems is to accommodate the transportation demands created by future growth and to provide mobility Light pollution occurs when too much artificial illumination enters the night sky and reflects off of airborne water droplets and dust particles night sky and reflects off of airborne water droplets and dust particles causing a condition known as skyglow.
-It occurs when glare from improperly aimed and unshielded light fixtures cause uninvited illumination to cross property lines.
+The intent of the new growth patterns and the new mobility systems is to accommodate the transportation demands created by future growth and to provide mobility options that help reduce the need to utilize the automobile.
+The circulation system is designed to fit into the fabric of the land use patterns and accommodate the open space systems.